 Poppers are one of the easiest bass lures to fish, so they make great lures for beginners.
 This is because there is no finesse or careful strike detection required to effectively catch bass with a popper.
 For a basic retrieve, you simply cast it out and give the rod a solid jerk every so often.
 While the lure is at rest you reel in the slack line.

-So how long should the lure stay at rest on the surface?
 Like with all topwater lures, the wind speed and amount of ripple on the surface will tell you how fast you should be fishing a popper.
-If there is a lot of wind and a solid ripple on the surface then without question you want to fish a popper fast.
-A bass is hardly going to notice a popper sitting still on a rough surface.
+If there is a lot of wind and a decent chop on the surface then without question you want to fish a popper fast.
+Bass are hardly going to notice a slow-action popper on a rough surface.

 If the surface has a light ripple or flat calm then you want to slow it down, but start with a moderately fast retrieve and slow down from there.
 Just because it’s calm doesn’t mean slow is the best retrieve.
 It’s best to start fast and slow it down until you start to get some activity.